womei/yri-website/_posts/2024-08-20-upcoming-elections.markdown

 - Monitor activities of the TU Delft to ensure compliance.
 - Focus on specific issues as a member of a sub-committee.

-Practically, the workload averages to 1 day a week (some weeks more time, some weeks less) mainly on Thursdays.
-PhD candidates will be compensated with a 4 month extension of their contract.
+Practically, the workload averages to 1 day a week (some weeks more time, some weeks less) on Thursdays.
+PhD candidates will be compensated with a **4 month extension of their contract**.

+#### The OR

+The OR is a functionary body of the TU Delft, there is a [rich description of what the role of the OR is on the TU Delft Intranet](https://intranet.tudelft.nl/-/works-council).
+The OR is a body that is consulted by the Executive Board on a wide range of topics, such as the budget, the annual report, the strategic plan, and the policy on social safety.
+The OR has the right to advise on these topics and can also propose its own initiatives.
+The OR is also involved in the appointment of new members of the Executive Board and the Supervisory Board.

 ## Contact